-I conceived of, directed and posed for this series of photos in Marx Meadow, part of San Francisco's Golden Gate Park, in the spring of 2014.
-Shot by Sarah Deragon, they were the introduction to "Heads", my first solo exhibit of large scale pieces at Rare Device in May 2014.
-I use this type of photo frequently, usually shot by my son or daughter, to mark the expressiveness of each large scale flower before exhibiting it, and they have become a sort of "meme" around the globe with many other flower makers following suit.
-Find a collection of these photographs here.
+A collaboration with photographer Sarah Deragon.
+Shot in Marx Meadow, located in San Francisco's Golden Gate Park, in the spring of 2014.
+Conceived of as an introduction to "Heads", my first solo exhibit of large scale pieces at Rare Device in May 2014.
+I use this type of photo of myself frequently, usually shot by my son or daughter, to mark the expressiveness of each large scale flower before exhibiting it.
+They have become a sort of "meme" around the globe, with many other flower makers following suit.
+Find a collection of these types of photographs here.

 "The preternatural (from the Latin præter and naturae) is that which appears outside or beyond the normal and natural.
 In theology, the term preternatural is often used to distinguish marvels or deceptive trickery, often attributed to witchcraft or demons, from the divine and sacred power of the genuinely supernatural.
 Upon the arrival of early modern science, the concept of the preternatural was used to refer to abnormalities and strange phenomena that seemed to transgress the working laws of nature, but which were not associated with magic or witchcraft.
 The terms preternatural and supernatural originally acquired distinct definitions within the ancient religious movement of Gnosticism, but have been since incorrectly equated as interchangeable phrases.